Pity Bones is in the final season. This would be perfect for all those scenes involving skeletons.

 I agree, as most procedural shows deal with live (or dead) bodies, but you rarely see a skeleton, or even parts thereof.

-Except on Bones, where you see skeletons every episode, though most often cleaned and spread out on a table.
+I thought it was because it was her nickname.Except on Bones, where you see skeletons every episode, though most often cleaned and spread out on a table.

 Good thing since the show is named Bones :wink:

 Jeese Chris! this is beautiful.
 You are doing such a detail realistic job on this set you should consider making this sort of thing for pay with outlets for bimedical and animal sciences.
 I am sure models like this would be in high demand there.

 Still need to model Patella, that is correct.
 Will need to fit it to Dawn after.so the knee bone hasn't been made yet? @Chris - realized that for ME the skeleton bones would help me post-work correct areas like when the texture stretches over BENT KNEES in render, so I can see where to paint/shape the knee in different positions... when you finish the Dusk one, would it work with Dawn for knees?

 The bones are probably all together if you want them to be rigged into a posable figure, BUT you can always get then split into individual bones in a 3D modeling application of your choice.Chris, just wondering.... is this skeleton fully intact?
 OR are the bones separate and you can put them together?
 That would make a great game or educational learning aid.
 Kind of like the Operation Game.